-Note, however, that it is better to test 67 or 111 markers - the more markers that are tested, the more informative and definitive the results will be.
+Note, however, that it is better to test 111 or more markers - the more markers that are tested, the more informative and definitive the results will be.
 Best of all would be the "Big Y" test, which includes approximately 700 STR markers (including all those of the 111 marker test) and also analyses roughly ten million nucleotides to detect the presence of SNP mutations.

 If you need or want some assistance with the process of ordering a test then get in touch with the volunteer administrators (David and Stuart) for the Pike project (click here to email us).
 Included in the kit that is then mailed to you will from Family Tree DNA will be two or three felt-like swabs to collect some cheek cells from inside a person's mouth (note that the collection process is painless and does not involve blood or needles).
 Still, before ordering a kit, please take a moment to read the information below.

 The Pike DNA Project primarily relies upon tests performed on the Y-chromosomes of Pike males.
 Since the Y-chromosome is passed only from father to son, those who get tested ought to have direct Pike paternity (i.e., their father's father's ... father's father should have been a Pike) and/or carry the Pike name themselves.
 If you are not a male Pike, you are still welcome to join the project, especially if you can arrange for a male Pike relative to provide a DNA sample for analysis.

 Beyond the Y-chromosome, Family Tree DNA also has a test that looks at autosomal DNA (each parent passes 50% of his/her autosomal DNA to each child, although which 50% is random).
 If you have Pike ancestry and have done the autosomal "Family Finder" test, then you are welcome to join the Pike project as well.

 We also welcome family and friends to subscribe to our blog.